louwers/fsst4j/README.md

 gradle copyNativeLibrary
 ```

-The build system automatically detects your platform (macOS, Linux, Windows) and uses the appropriate commands and library extensions.
+The build system automatically detects your platform (macOS, Linux) and uses the appropriate commands and library extensions.

 ## Running Tests